vide-collabo/Vide.docs/content/en/docs/vide.fable/quick_start.md

 Vide for Fable (minimal) with Vite   vide.fable.minimal   F#
 ```

-Now it's time to create a new "Vide for Fable" project:
+Now it's time to create a new *Vide for Fable* project:

 ```bash
 dotnet new vide.fable.minimal -n HelloVideFable